-Workfile locations can contain \$HOME at the root of their paths (for example, on UNIX, \$HOME/work/projecta could expand to /usrs/cherylc/work/projecta).
-Version Manager substitutes the value of the HOME environment variable to compute the workfile location.
+Workfile locations can contain \$HOME at the root of their paths.
+On UNIX, \$HOME resolves to the home directory of the user (for example, \$HOME/work/projecta could expand to /usr/cherylc/work/projecta).
+On Windows, Version Manager substitutes the value of the HOME environment variable to compute the workfile location.
+If a user's HOME environment variable is not defined, Version Manager 8.4.2, and newer, will use the standard Windows variable USERPROFILE instead.
+Older releases substitute an empty string.